My workflow

 September 13, 2025

 Below I describe the tools that I use for my personal workflow.
 It has been designed with privacy and freedom in mind.
-Recently, I started migrating to tools with a European signature for the better.
+Last year, I started migrating to tools with a European signature for the better.
 Relevant sources that helped me kick-start this learning path are written by Toon van Daele (2025), Edward Komenda (2025), and Peter Siering en Alieke van Sommeren (2025).

-As we are still underway to perfection, below non-European tools are still included (written in italics).
+As we are still underway to perfection, below some non-European tools are still included (written in italics).
 Ideally, these are replaced by European alternatives in the near future.
 If you have any suggestions, keep me posted!

 Chatting